rosc1351/Schultz_CSCI2270_FinalProject/README.md

 ### Current Implementaiton

-Suggestfriends() works by finding the most common friends of friends.
+Suggestfriends() works by comparing the most mutual friends.
 Because the suggested user is only 1 node away from the user, the likelyhood of the user actually knowing the suggested user is high, however the algorithm is reliant on already having a network of friends.
 New users will not find this algorithm helpful.

 ### Alternatives